 Diploma Mills can make even the unthinkable real…

-Warning signs and program quality check points do exist… and there are many excellent educational and vocational training programs offered on the Internet.
-It is the dubious providers of distance and online education that crank out certificates and degrees that are considered worthless on the job market.
+Program quality check points do exist… and there are many excellent educational and vocational training programs offered on the Internet.
+It is the dubious providers of distance education that crank out certificates and degrees that are considered worthless on the job market.
 If you obtain a degree or take a course from a shady non-accredited cyber-school you may find that the paper you receive stamped “Certificate” is not recognized by potential employers, and that the course credits may not transfer to other schools.
 This is where the term “diploma mill’ comes to mind.